alakajam-team/alakajam/server/docs/article-data/alakajam-competition-rules.md

 | Originality | How original you found the game, its art and sound. |
 | Theme | How well and how interestingly the game fit to the theme. |

-Unranked games won't get ratings but can expect as much plays & feedback as the others.
+Games from the Open division won't get ratings but can expect as much plays & feedback as the others.

 ## What is allowed?